PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 12:41:38
+Last updated: 2024-04-05 12:42:15
-Random Quote: No more half-measures, Walter. - Mike Ehrmantraut
+Random Quote: But every now and then it’s good to question those who question things. - Noah